 The 2019 NCCC Film & Animation Festival is open to filmmakers of all ages and all levels of expertise.
-Eight $200 prizes are awarded to first-place winners in the festival competition.
+Seven $200 prizes are awarded to first-place winners in the festival competition.
 The festival is sponsored by the Digital Media and Animation Departments at Niagara County Community College.
 The deadline for submissions is 11:59 EST on April 1, 2019.
 Finalists will be notified by May 1st, 2019.

 The 2019 NCCC Film & Animation Festival is FREE to attend on Saturday, May 4th, 2019 from 11:00 am - 4:30 pm and includes: screenings of the finalists’ films, exhibitor displays and demos, speakers, movie trivia games, refreshments, contest, prizes, and an awards ceremony where we will announce our winners!